 - Raising lips and baring teeth

 - Ears pinned flat against the head

 - Hard stare

-Sharing our lives with our dogs means that we need to make sure they understand that there are plenty of resources.
+Sharing our lives with our dogs means that we need to make sure they feel okay with us approaching things they find valuable.
 There's no need to guard food, toys, or space if we teach them that our removing an item, such as their chew, results in something equal or better than what they had.
 Giving up something to us willingly and happily needs to be trained and rewarded for our dogs so that resource guarding doesn't become an issue.

 What NOT to Do if Your Dog Resource Guards

 Don't Punish the Growl